euangoodbrand/Fractal_Generator_Blender/README.md

 ---

 Enjoy generating beautiful fractal structures with the Fractal Generator addon for Blender!
-If you have any questions or need further assistance, feel free to reach out to the author.
+If you have any questions or need further assistance, feel free to reach out to me on here or my email on my website.
+If you want to collaborate just form the repo and make a pull request.